Notes on Derived Geometric Formulations in Physics: Derived formulation of field theories

-where $cdga_{k}^{\leq 0}$ and $sSets$ ($ \infty -$\textit{Grpds}) denote the category of commutative differential graded k-algebras in non-positive degrees, and $\infty$-category of simplical sets ($\infty$-groupoids) respectively, and $ \mathcal{EL}(U)(R) $ is the \textit{simplical set} of solutions to the defining relations (i.e. EL-equations) with values in $ R $.
-In other words, the points of $\mathcal{EL}(U)$ form an $\infty$-groupoid.
-As discussed above, in order to circumvent certain pathologies we work with the derived moduli space of solutions instead of the na\"{\i}ve one.
-Furthermore, we also intend to capture the \textit{perturbative} behavior of the theory, and hence this derived moduli space is defined as a \textit{formal moduli problem} (\cite{Lurie})
+where $cdga_{k}^{\leq 0}$ denotes the category of commutative differential graded $k$-algebras in non-positive degrees, and $sSets$ is the $\infty$-category of simplical sets.
+Here $ \mathcal{EL}(U)(R) $ is the \textit{simplical set} of solutions to the defining relations (i.e. E-L equations) with values in $ R $.
+In other words, the points of $\mathcal{EL}(U)$ form a simplicial set.
+As discussed above, in order to circumvent certain problems, we work with the derived moduli spaces of solutions instead of the na\"{\i}ve ones.
+Furthermore, we also intend to capture the \textit{perturbative} behavior of the theory, and hence this derived moduli space is defined as a \textit{formal moduli problem} \cite{Lurie}

-where $dgArt_{k}$ the category of dg artinian algebras, where morphisms are simply maps of dg commutative algebras (cf. \cite{Cosv2} Appendix A). \begin{remark} In order to remember the pertubative behavior around the solution $p\in \mathcal{EL}(U)$, we employ the notion of \textit{formal neighborhood} of a point (cf. \cite{Cosv2} Appendix A) for which it is more suited to make use of dg artinian algebras as a local model for the scheme structure instead of the usual commutative k-algebras to keep track \textit{infinitesimal directions} assigned to a point $p$ (small thickenings of a point).
-That is, the scheme structure, informally speaking, is locally modeled on a kind of \textit{nilpotent commutative dg-algebras} such that the structure consists of points with \textit{infinitesimal directions} attached to them.
-Furthermore, every formal moduli functor can be manifested by using the language of $\mathcal{L}_{\infty}$ algebras in the sense of \cite{Lurie}.
+where $dgArt_{k}$ denotes the category of dg artinian algebras with morphisms being simply maps of dg commutative algebras (cf. \cite{Cosv2} Appendix A).

+\begin{remark} As stressed above, \textit{formal moduli problems} are in fact particular derived stacks.
+However, they possess a more sensitive local algebraic model comparing with the one used in derived stacks.
+This structure allows them to encode the \textit{perturbative natur}e of the problem under consideration in the following sense: In order to remember the pertubative behavior around the solution $p\in \mathcal{EL}(U)$, we employ the notion of a \textit{formal neighborhood} of a point (cf. \cite{Cosv2} Appendix A).
+This concept essentially helps us to make the underlying (higher) structure sensitive enough to encode \textit{small thickenings} of a point obtained by adding infinitesimal directions.
+To keep track of \textit{infinitesimal directions} assigned to a point $p$ (small thickenings of a point), it is indeed more suited to make use of \textit{dg artinian algebras} as local algebraic models instead of the usual commutative $k$-algebras.
+That is, the underlying higher structure, informally speaking, is locally modeled on \textit{nilpotent commutative dg-algebras} such that the corresponding higher/derived space consists of points with \textit{infinitesimal directions} attached to them. \end{remark} The content of this last remark may look complicated, but fortunately, formal moduli problems are tractable objects in the following way:\emph{ Every formal moduli problem can be manifested by using the language of $\mathcal{L}_{\infty}$-algebras in the sense of \cite{Lurie}}.
+The main ingredients of this argument will be discussed next.